GoldToothRichards/yampa/yampa-cli/README.md

 ## Configuration

-The yampa-cli can read configuration information directly from the environment or from an env file.
-To get started, copy the contents of **.env.example** into **.env**.
-Update the values as necessary.
-The default broker URL's and schema registry URL can be used with the Redpanda cluster created by `redpanda/docker-compose.yml`.

-The following environment variables are supported:

-- KAFKA_BROKER_URLS

-- SCHEMA_REGISTRY_URL

-- KAFKA_MESSAGE_FORMAT

-- KAFKA_MESSAGE_INCLUDE_KEY

-- ALPACA_KEY

-- ALPACA_SECRET

-- PUSHER_APP_ID

-- PUSHER_KEY

-- PUSHER_SECRET

-- PUSHER_CLUSTER

-- PUSHER_CHANNEL

-- PUSHER_EVENT_NAME

-- PUSHER_BATCH_SIZE
+- To use the default settings, copy the contents of `.env.example` into a new file called `.env`.
+- The default configuration assumes that you are running a Redpanda cluster using `yampa/redpanda/docker-compose.yml`.
+- All of the environment settings are optional, but most of the upstream/downstream options require some of them to be set.
+- To customize the settings, modify `.env` accordingly.

 ## Usage